10 tips on target group analysis

 2. Prioritise your audiences

-3. Choose the right method
+3. Choose your method

 4. Use reliable data

-5. Ask open questions
+5. Formulate your questions

 6. Conduct surveys